nicoversity/unity_polyextruder/README.md

 ### Examples

-The imported Unity assets provide two demonstration scenes:
+The imported Unity assets provide three demonstration scenes:

 - `TriangleNET_Test.unity`, illustrating and testing the implementation of the `Triangulation.cs` class via `TriangulationTest.cs` script.
 - `PolyExtruder_Demo.unity`, illustrating the usage of the `PolyExtruder.cs` class via `PolyExtruderDemo.cs` script.
 The `PolyExtruderDemo.cs` script allows the user to make selections using the Unity Inspector accordingly to a) select an example data set for the custom mesh creation (Triangle, Square, Cross, SCB Kommun RT90 Gotland), b) indicate whether the custom mesh should be created in 2D (polygon) or 3D (prism), c) the length ("height") of the extrusion, and d) whether the extrusion length should be dynamically scaled at runtime (oscillated movement example).
+- `PolyExtruderLight_Demo.unity`, illustrating the usage of the `PolyExtruderLight.cs` class via `PolyExtruderLightDemo.cs` script, following the same examples as featured in the `PolyExtruderDemo.cs` script.

 Please refer to these scenes and scripts to learn more about the examples.

 ### Screenshots - Example Data

-Following, some visual impressions of the included example data, visualized using the `Triangulation.cs` and `PolyExtruder.cs` classes.
+Following, some visual impressions of the included example data, visualized using the `Triangulation.cs`, `PolyExtruder.cs`, and `PolyExtruderLight.cs` classes.

 #### Triangulation Test: Cross
 ![Triangulation Test: Cross](docs/test_triangulation_cross.png)